 Social media guidelines

-We appreciate when you reach out to us via social media.
-We will always aim to engage in conversation, listen to your feedback and welcome new ideas.
+We’ll always aim to engage in conversation, listen to your feedback and welcome new ideas.
 However, it may not be possible for us to reply individually to all messages we receive.

 Our official social media channels include:

 All comments are reviewed and subject to the following ‘house rules’.